CIIT College of Arts and Technology: Academic programs

-In 2013, however, the college has developed its own curriculum and acquired certification from the Commission on Higher Education to have its own bachelor's degree programs.
-These are Bachelor of Arts in Multimedia Arts with specializations in Digital Graphics Design, 3D Visualization, and Video and Motion Graphics; and Bachelor of Science in Computer Science with specializations in Software Engineering, Game Development, and Network Design.
+In 2013, however, the college developed its own curriculum and acquired certification from the Commission on Higher Education to have its own bachelor's degree programs.
+These are Bachelor of Arts in Multimedia Arts with specializations in Digital Graphics Design, 3D Visualization, and Video and Motion Graphics, and Bachelor of Science in Computer Science with specializations in Software Engineering, Game Development, and Network Design.

 Along with the two bachelor's degree programs, it also offers a diploma course based on the bachelor's degree courses.

 Besides diploma and degree programs, the school also offers short courses in multimedia, web design, 3D animation, and game development.
 In addition, CIIT offers corporate training to companies needing customized instruction regarding the use of the latest software applications.

 In January 2014, its BA Multimedia Arts Program was accredited by the Commission on Higher Education.

 As part of the implementation of K-12 education system, CIIT Philippines also has a Senior High School program.
 Under the program, the students can specialize in multimedia arts, animation or programming.
 These specializations may then be transitioned into CIIT's corresponding college degree programs.
 In addition to being created to ensure a smooth transition, the SHS programs are also formed in such a way that the students will be able to pass the national certification exams for their chosen programs.

 To cater to its growing population, CIIT moves to a new six-floor building (Interweave Campus) in Kamuning, Quezon City in January 2018.
 The Interweave Campus houses the college, senior high school, and specialist students and school employees.